michaelschiltz/peripheral-visions/session 05 - Japan's reveil: the semantic reaction to foreign intrusion.md

   * Stichweh, Rudolf.
 2000.
 “Semantik Und Sozialstruktur.”
 Zur Logik Einer Systemtheoretischen Unter. https://www.fiw.uni-bonn.de/demokratieforschung/personen/stichweh/pdfs/55_semantik-und-sozialstruktur.pdf.

 ### The Wider Epistemological Context: Ideas and the Formation of Social Reality

+### The Hidden Undercurrent: technologies of dissemination
+* the construction of public opinion:
+ * Huffman, James L. 1997. *Creating a Public: People and Press in Meiji Japan*.
+University of Hawaii Press.
+* ... and the production of dissent:
+ * Duus, Peter.
+2001.
+“Presidential Address: Weapons of the Weak, Weapons of the Strong—The Development of the Japanese Political Cartoon.” *The Journal of Asian Studies* 60 (4): 965–97. doi:10.2307/2700017.